What are the FastBridge Assessments?

 C. The fluffy cat chased a butterfly.
 So, the answer is C!
 A complete sentence needs a subject (who or what is doing the action) and a verb (the action itself), and often an object (what the action is being done to).

-A complete sentence is a group of words that tells a whole idea.
-It starts with a capital letter, has a subject (who or what the sentence is about), and a verb (what the subject does or is).
-A complete sentence also ends with a punctuation mark like a period (.), question mark (?), or exclamation point (!).
+A complete sentence is like a finished thought – it tells a whole idea from start to end.
+I always remind my students that a good sentence has three must-haves: it starts with a capital letter, it has a subject (who or what we're talking about), and a verb (what that person or thing is doing).
+Just as important, it ends with the right punctuation – a period (.), a question mark (?), or an exclamation point (!)."

 The dog barks.